 After allowing the appropriate open time, begin laying the planks along the guideline near the starting wall, taking into consideration the length of the first and last planks in the row as noted above, as well as the 1⁄4" expansion space required around the perimeter and all vertical obstructions.
 Lay the first row of planks perfectly on the guideline snapped at the wall, with the groove side along the guideline.
 It is critical that the first row of planks be installed perfectly on the guideline as this will affect the squareness of the entire installation.
 The tongue side of the first row should be facing the remainder of the room while the groove side will be facing the nearest long wall.
 After the first row of planks is set into place, use a 2" hand seam roller to roll the leading edge of the plank.
-Install the second row by slightly lifting the plank and lowering it over the tongue.
+Install the second row by slightly lifting the plank and lowering it over the tongue while pressing downward towards the adhesive.
+Sliding the plank to the left while lowering assists the process of connecting the groove to the tongue.
 Continue this technique for all planks, appropriately staggering the end joints of the planks in adjoining rows.
 Sliding to the left may not be possible for cut pieces (between the previous plank and the wall or cabinet) at the end of each row but the tongue and groove can still be connected by lowering the groove over the tongue.
 Make sure each plank is net-fit to the adjacent plank.
 Roll each installed section of flooring with a 100 lb. three section roller.